John Burges: Early career

-Life overseas
+Exile the United Provinces and subsequent return

 Burges left England and retired to Leyden, where for the next six or seven years he studied medicine and took the degree of doctor of physic.

-Return to England

 Burges seems to have returned to England in 1612 or 1613; in June of the latter year James I wrote a letter to the university of Cambridge complaining that he had been allowed to take the degree of doctor of physic without subscription to the three articles of the 36th canon.
 The university, in consequence of the king's letter, passed a statute enacting that none should take the doctorate in any faculty without previously subscribing.

 Burges had taken up his residence in London, and by a stretch of the royal prerogative he was prevented from practising physic in London on the ground that he had been in holy orders.
 He moved to Isleworth, and rapidly acquired a large and lucrative practice, his patients including Lucy Russell, Countess of Bedford.
 Theodore Mayerne, court physician, defended him, and in June 1616 Francis Bacon wrote to George Villiers suggesting that he should intercede for Burges with the king, saying that the doctor was then prepared to subscribe, and desired to resume his ministry.

 Burges was elected to a preachership at Bishopsgate, and six months afterwards he was offered and he accepted the living of Sutton Coldfield in Warwickshire, which had been resigned by Edward Chetwynd on his promotion to the deanery of Bristol in July 1617.
 On 5 July of that month he preached at Paul's Cross, where the audience included Ralph Winwood.
 But at no point did he regain royal favour.